 The Pregnant Workers Fairness Act (PWFA) provides consideration of accommodations to employees who have known limitations related to pregnancy, childbirth, or related medical conditions.
-An employee seeking a PWFA accommodation should contact Leann Loyless, Deputy Superintendent (940) 458-7438 to begin the interactive process.
+An employee seeking a PWFA accommodation should contact Jennie Flaa, Deputy Superintendent at 940-458-7438 to begin the interactive process.